 10) Baby Food/ Snacks

-Although whatever you’re eating, your child can eat too, but if your baby is really small, then you can take along a few pouches of baby food (I wouldn’t recommend food jars as they are heavy and breakable – also need an extra spoon with them).
+Although whatever you’re eating, your child can eat too, but if your baby is really small, then you can take along a few pouches of baby food (I wouldn’t recommend food jars as they are heavy and breakable).
 You can easily feed the kid directly from the food pouch through the nozzle.
-And don’t pack many snacks either as they will be available there inshaaAllah so you don’t want to keep traveling with the bulk until your child actually consumes them.
+And don’t pack many snacks either as they will be available there in shaa Allah.
+Nonetheless you can keep one good quality baby spoon with you for easier feeding options.

 11) A plastic bib